-You can help make a massive difference to the lives of working animals – whether it is supporting our core work with a significant donation or funding an entirely new project.
+You can help make a massive difference to the lives of working animals through your philanthropy – whether it is supporting our core work with a significant donation or funding an entirely new project.

-Some donors and charitable trusts prefer to support entire projects or component parts.
-These charity gifts are crucial to get pilot projects off the ground, expand existing projects and conduct innovative research, particularly where grants are contingent on matched funding.
+Some donors and charitable trusts prefer to support entire projects or component parts through their philanthropy.
+These major gifts are crucial to get pilot projects off the ground, expand existing projects and conduct innovative research, particularly where grants are contingent on matched funding.

 Two projects that we are urgently seeking funding for are: